Russia, North Korea ... condoms: The 2018 Winter Olympics are here

 North Korea is sending 22 athletes to the Winter Olympics to compete in ice hockey, ice skating and skiing -- as well as a cheering squad.
 The nation wasn't present in Sochi in 2014, but has been a regular at the Summer Games.

-They will march together with the South Korea athletes at the opening ceremony under the Korean Unification Flag.
+They will march together with the South Korea athletes at the Opening Ceremony under the Korean Unification Flag.

 According to South Korea's national news agency, it will be the 10th such occasion at an international sports event.